 It could be, couldn’t it!
 The Belgian King Leopold II (1835 – 1909) may have thought so.
 He paid a local farmer the kingly sum of 150 Belgian francs (3.75 EUR) to have it brought to Tervuren Park (now his own park) as decoration.
 There is a suggestion that it’s a fragmented meteorite.
 Or something dating back to the druids.
 I haven’t seen any final conclusion.
 If you have, let me know.

-However, any mention of King Leopold II gets my blood boiling.
+Ready for another rant?
+Any mention of King Leopold II gets my blood boiling.
 Want to know why?
 Read this previous blog post of mine about King Leopold II and we’ll get angry together.

 Where the stones are located is called the Zevenster.
 It’s where a number of straight forest avenues intersect.
 The huntsmen used to position themselves at the Zevenster while the beaters drove game into the avenues, sector by sector.
 These panoramic views give a rather distorted view of the concept: